Dandruff In Kids: Causes, Treatment And Home Remedies

 When using oils for treating dandruff, remember to wash off the oil with shampoo after a certain duration.
 Otherwise oily hair may attract dirt and dust and worsen dandruff problems.

 The efficacy of these remedies in curing dandruff among children is unknown, as most of the studies were carried out on adults.
 However, you may try them as they may not be harmful to a child.
+Avoid using harsh chemicals or undiluted essential oils, as they may irritate or cause allergic reactions in children.
 Apply the substance on a small patch of the scalp to see if it suits your child.
 If the substance causes discomfort or scalp irritation in children, then wash it immediately.

 When To Consult A Doctor For Dandruff In Children